Foreign Key Column in Angular Grid Component

 Edit template in foreign key column using remote data

-The Syncfusion Angular Grid allows you to customize the edit template for foreign key columns when using remote data.
-By default, a DropDownList component is used for editing foreign key column.
+The Syncfusion Grid allows customization of the edit template for foreign key columns when using remote data.
+By default, a DropDownList component is used for editing foreign key columns.
 However, you can render a different component by configuring the column.edit property.

 This example demonstrates how to use an edit template in a foreign key column with remote data.
 In this case, an AutoComplete component is rendered as the edit template for the EmployeeID foreign key column.
 The dataSource property of the AutoComplete component is set to the employees data, and the field property is configured to display the FirstName field as the value.
 Follow the steps below to achieve this: